-Fellows pursue independent research interests under the mentorship of one of our Department’s outstanding training faculty members.
-This experience is supplemented by a weekly translational neuroscience research seminar, and a translational models practicum.
+Fellows pursue independent research interests under the mentorship of one of our Department’s training faculty members.
+The training experience is supplemented by a weekly translational neuroscience research seminar and a translational models practicum.

-Fellows also attend our highly successful Career and Research Development Seminar (CARDS) series, a substantial proportion of which focuses on developing grant writing skills.
-Through this series, fellows learn how to develop and managing interdisciplinary collaborations, as well as setting professional priorities.
-The responsible conduct of research is also included in the training.
+Our highly successful Career and Research Development Seminar (CARDS) series is an important component of the training, as a substantial proportion of the seminar series focuses on developing grant-writing skills.
+Through this series, fellows learn how to develop and manage interdisciplinary collaborations, as well as set professional priorities.
+The responsible conduct of research is also covered in the training.

 Who should apply?